SeanDisaro/QuantCodingProjects/README.md

 In this notebook, we predict the volatility of the Tesla stock in advance using a GARCH model and then compare, if this gives us an edge in option pricing when using the Black Scholes formula with just the volatility at the current day.

+## pe_500s&p_by_sector_industry.ipynb

+This notebook scrapes all the S&P500 symbols, then gets the pe ratios and industries from yahoo finance and then checks which companies have a pe ratio which is well below (1 std deviation) under the industries mean pe ratio.